Irma L. Almager, Ph.D.

 Office: Education 306

-Irma L. Almager is an assistant professor in the Educational Leadership Program at Texas Tech University.
+Irma L. Almager is an assistant professor in the Educational Psychology, Leadership, & Counseling Program at Texas Tech University.
 Her research focus is on the achievement of students of color and poverty through the development of culturally responsive, instructional leaders in both the masters and doctoral programs.
 Irma's main focus is on developing, through a social justice and equity lens, strong instructional leaders who can grow and coach teachers individually and in teams through job-imbedded course work in the principal preparation program.

 Through her engagement with district and school partnerships, Irma continues to explore her research interests and keep current with practices in the field.
 Specifically working with state accountability and assisting school districts with schools in need, she provides support for building capacity and “growing your own” leaders.
 To address district needs, Irma has also participated in writing, directing and coordinating multi-million dollar federal Innovative and Supporting Educator Excellence Development grants focusing on instructional leadership.